Ayesha-2116/Ayesha-2116/README.md

-# 💫 Hey there!
-I’m Ayesha Siddiqua, and I’m all about using tech to make a difference! 🚀
-<br> Welcome to my GitHub!
-I’m so glad you stopped by.
-As a software developer, I find a lot of inspiration in the energy and creativity that BTS brings to their music.
-Just like in Not Today, I believe in facing challenges with determination and never backing down, no matter what comes my way.
+👋 Welcome to My GitHub!

-My coding journey has been a wild ride!
-Whether I’m building back-end systems with Spring Boot, containerizing apps with Docker, or diving into green tech projects, I’m all about creating user experiences that leave a lasting impact.
-For me, coding isn’t just about writing code; it’s like crafting my own Magic Shop ✨ where ideas come to life and solutions to real problems emerge.
+Hi there!
+I’m Ayesha Siddiqua, a passionate software developer with a love for tackling challenges and turning ideas into impactful solutions.
+Whether I’m building robust back-end systems with Spring Boot, containerizing applications with Docker, or diving into green tech projects, I strive to create user experiences that are as functional as they are meaningful.

-I’ve had the chance to work in some fascinating fields, from banking, travel to sustainability and now Game development.
-Each role has taught me something new and helped me grow both personally and professionally.
-My GitHub repositories reflect not just my technical skills but also the journey I’ve been on—full of learning, teamwork, and a sprinkle of fun!

-Like Spring Day teaches us, hard work truly pays off, and I’m all about embracing that journey.
-Every project I take on is a chance to grow, whether I’m enhancing security features or hosting tech workshops to inspire others.
-I love collaborating with people who are just as passionate about technology as I am, and I’m always eager to explore new ideas.

-If you’re interested in my work or just want to chat about tech, feel free to reach out at ayesha.2023.siddiqua@gmail.com
-<br>I’d love to connect and see how we can create something amazing together! 💜
+🌟 My Coding Journey
+My journey through technology has been anything but ordinary!
+I’ve had the privilege of working in exciting domains like banking, travel, sustainability, and even game development.
+These experiences have shaped my technical skills and given me a deep appreciation for collaboration, innovation, and continuous learning.

+Some highlights of my work:

+Designing and developing scalable applications that solve real-world problems.
+Hosting workshops and inspiring others to explore technology, particularly in fields like cybersecurity.
+Leading impactful projects like Green Conscious, a sustainability-focused platform for green technology events.
+🚀 What Drives Me
+For me, coding isn’t just about solving problems—it’s about creating something meaningful that leaves a lasting impact.
+Every project is a chance to grow, and I embrace challenges with determination and creativity.
+My GitHub repositories reflect not only my technical expertise but also my journey as a lifelong learner and collaborator.

+🤝 Let’s Collaborate!
+I love connecting with others who share a passion for technology and innovation.
+Whether you’re interested in exploring my work, brainstorming ideas, or collaborating on a project, I’d be thrilled to hear from you.

+📫 ayeshas@uwindsor.ca
+🔗 LinkedIn

+🌱 Beyond Tech
+When I’m not coding, you might find me advocating for sustainability, experimenting with new ideas, or learning something new to stay curious and inspired.